 A senior fairy, and former partner to Cure Flower.
 Though silent, he is greatly respected by Chypre & Coffret as their role model.
 One of the powers of his advanced age is the ability to shapeshift.
 He often takes the form of Kaoruko's deceased husband, a blue-haired Bishōnen named Sora.

 Chick Magnet: Despite his appearance, he is very charismatic and the Cures, even Yuri, loves to cuddle him or sleep on his belly.
 The young fairies have great respect for him, too.
 Tsubomi has even a crush on him, when he transforms as Kaoruko's husband Sora (who is actually Tsubomi's grandfather).
 Sasorina likes his human form, too

 The masked leader of the Desert Apostles' invasion of Earth.
 He oversees operations from the Desert Palace, using his mastery of technology to create weapons such as Dark Pretty Cure and (later) the Dark Bracelets.

 Bad Boss: Averted.
-He never scolds or blames the generals for their failures or is angry about them.
+He never scolds or blames the generals for their failures or is angry about them, and instead tries to make the most of their quirks to motivate them.
 And he really cares for Dark Precure because she's his created daughter.

 Even Evil Has Loved Ones: Dark Pretty Cure is more than just some super powered, evil creation.
 He really does care about her.
 And as revealed in episode 47, he's Yuri Tsukikage/Cure Moonlight's father.